Head of Department: Mr Thomas (email@example.com)

 RSL Level 3 is equivalent to an A level qualification and is graded pass, merit or distinction.
 Although students should definitely have a love for music, with a passion to perform and stage concerts, learning does include managing gigs, promotion and recording as well as learning to sing or play an instrument.
 To perform well, we would strongly recommend individual instrumental or singing lessons and while you do not need to be a particular grade for the Music Practitioners Certificate it is recommended you can perform at least Rock School or Associated board grade 2/3 when recording your live exam performance work.

 We offer individual and group tuition for most instruments and voice.
-Lessons currently cost £65 per term for a 25 minute lesson, plus hire charges should students require a school instrument.
+Lessons currently cost £65 per term for a 25 minute lesson (20 minutes for guitar), plus hire charges should students require a school instrument.
 (Students in receipt of free school meals and other qualifying students may be entitled to free instrumental lessons as well)

 Although we may be able to loan an instrument in Year 7, we would expect students to have their own instrument by the start of Year 8.
 This allows us to help new Year 7 students to start lessons as well.